-But just like any endurance sport, cycling can produce a catalogue of niggling aches and pains, which unless diagnosed and properly treated can often lead to something more serious.
+But like any endurance sport, cycling can produce a catalogue of niggling aches and pains.
+Unless diagnosed and properly treated they can lead to something more serious.

 “It’s the root cause of pain that you need to ﬁnd,” explains Barry Edwards, from Team Bath’s Physiotherapy & Sports Injury Clinic in the UK.
 “Stretching, massage and trigger points can alleviate symptoms, of course, but if you don’t deal with the causes, you get the same symptoms again as soon as you get back on the bike.”

 Ulnar neuropathy causes a numbness or tingling sensation in the hands, commonly in the little and ring ﬁngers.

 The condition often comes about after long rides where you’ve been keeping your hands in the same position for extended periods of time.

 It’s not just caused by the pressure from your weight but also the transmission of road ‘buzz’ and vibration through the bars.